Why East Palo Alto

 What are East Palo Alto price ranges in 2026?

 East Palo Alto single-family typically runs $750K to $1.3M for the central and Cooley Landing-side tracts, $1M to $1.6M for the newer / renovated Westside Park tracts, and $900K to $1.4M for the Woodland Park tracts.
 Condos and townhomes (especially in the newer Newell Pope masterplan) run $600K to $1M.
-EPA is among the more affordable single-family entry points on the Stanford-adjacent Peninsula, often 50 to 70 percent below comparable Palo Alto pricing for the same square footage and lot size.
+EPA is the most affordable single-family entry point on the Stanford-adjacent Peninsula, often 50 to 70% below comparable Palo Alto pricing for the same square footage and lot size.
 The June 2018 Tulane Ave closing at $905K is representative of the central single-family band.

 East Palo Alto vs Palo Alto, what's the real difference?

 Same Stanford-anchored hospital catchment, same regional employer base (Meta and Stanford within a 5-minute drive), but a fundamentally different K-8 district (Ravenswood vs PAUSD) and high school (Menlo-Atherton vs Gunn / Paly).
-The price difference (50 to 70 percent below comparable Palo Alto) reflects the K-8 to 9-12 academic district gap, the historical demographic profile difference, and the US-101 freeway as a structural psychological boundary.
+The price difference (50 to 70% below comparable Palo Alto) reflects the K-8 to 9-12 academic district gap and the US-101 freeway as a structural psychological boundary.
 Buyers willing to weight hospital access and freeway-proximity employer access higher than K-8 district often find EPA underpriced relative to the access mix it actually delivers.

 Is East Palo Alto safe?